KaviHShah/Intro-to-Python/materials/07-conditionals-and-loops-in-python.md

 #### Short Description
 {{< level 1 >}}

-How would you do this if you had to use if statements?
+How would you do the above if you had to use `if` statements?

 :::